 Puerto Rico is not rescheduled to open for tourism in 2020 until July 15, so many of these events have been canceled or will be postponed.
 Check the organizer's website for updates.

-Admittedly, the U.S. and Puerto Rico have an unusual relationship, and Puerto Rico is not a state as yet; however, if you want to spend July 4th there, Puerto Rico takes part in all U.S. public holidays, including U.S. Independence Day.
-On the Fourth of July, you can celebrate the island with traditional Puerto Rican food, local live music, and fireworks.
+Although Puerto Rico is not a state, the island still takes part in all U.S. public holidays, including Independence Day.
+On July 4, you can still celebrate the national holiday on the island with traditional Puerto Rican food, live music, and fireworks.

 In Old San Juan, most celebrations occur in and around Plaza del Quinto Centenario with music, food, and firework displays.
-Or you can visit the Puerto Rico Convention Center for the 4th of July annual Cattlemen’s BBQ competition, where you can enjoy local foods, live music, and varieties of BBQ foods.
+Alternatively, you may prefer to visit the Puerto Rico Convention Center for the Fourth of July annual Cattlemen’s BBQ competition, where you can enjoy local foods, live music, and varieties of BBQ foods.

 Vieques Patron Saint Festival

-Salinas honors its very own delectable contribution to Puerto Rican cuisine with the Festival del Mojo Isleño, a sauce created by a local resident Euladia Correa in the 1940s.
-Mojo isleño is made with olives, peppers, and garlic, among other seasonings, and is typically used in seafood.
-The festival celebrates the cuisine and culture of Puerto Rico and showcases the work of over 120 artisans.
+On the island's southern coast, Salinas honors its very own delectable contribution to Puerto Rican cuisine with the Festival del Mojo Isleño, a weekend festival dedicated to a sauce created by a local Euladia Correa during the 1940s.
+Mojo isleño is made with olives, peppers, and garlic—among other seasonings—and is typically used in seafood.
+The festival celebrates the cuisine and culture of Puerto Rico and also showcases the work of over 120 artisans.